 Premiums revenue is estimated by multiplying the membership covered under the various contracts by the contractual rates.
-Premiums revenue is recognized as income in the period members are entitled to receive services and is net of estimated uncollectible amounts, retroactive membership adjustments, and adjustments to recognize rebates under the minimum benefit ratios required under the Health Care Reform Law.
+Premiums revenue is recognized as income in the period members are entitled to receive services and is net of estimated uncollectible amounts, retroactive membership adjustments, and adjustments to recognize rebates under the minimum benefit ratios required under the Patient Protection and Affordable Care Act and The Health Care and Education Reconciliation Act of 2010, which we collectively refer to as the Health Care Reform Law.
 We estimate policyholder rebates by projecting calendar year minimum benefit ratios for the small group and large group markets, as defined by the Health Care Reform Law using a methodology prescribed by Health and Human Services, or HHS, separately by state and legal entity.
 Medicare Advantage and Medicaid products are also subject to minimum benefit ratio requirements.
 Estimated calendar year rebates recognized ratably during the year are revised each period to reflect current experience.
 Retroactive membership adjustments result from enrollment changes not yet processed, or not yet reported by an employer group or the government.
 We routinely monitor the collectability of specific accounts, the aging of receivables, historical retroactivity trends, estimated rebates, as well as prevailing and anticipated economic conditions, and reflect any required adjustments in current operations.
 Premiums received prior to the service period are recorded as unearned revenues.